kpunith8/Links-and-Tutorials/General Topics/Git basics to advanced concepts.md

 ```

 - Add the modified and un-committed files to the previous commit without changing the commit message, new files should
-be added to the staging.
+be added to the staging
 ```
 git commit -a --amend -C HEAD
 ```